cjpatton/store/README.md

 ------------

 The core data structures are implemented in C. (See `c/`.)
 These are compiled into a share object for which the Go code has bindings.
+They depend on OpenSSL, so you'll need to install this library in advance.
 To begin, you'll need to install the C To build and run tests, go to `c/` and do

 ```$ make && make test```